-If you’re a registered charity in England, Wales or Northern Ireland with fundraising costs of £100,000 or more, please pay our annual levy to register.
+If you’re a registered charity in England, Wales or Northern Ireland with fundraising costs of £100,000 or more, you will need to pay our annual levy to register.
 The levy is a voluntary contribution to support the cost of our work.

 There are many good reasons for paying the levy.

-Charities that fall within the levy that choose not to demonstrate their commitment to good fundraising will be identified in the directory.
+Charities that fall within the levy that choose not to demonstrate their commitment to good fundraising will be identified in our directory.

 How much you pay

-Higher education institutions and arm’s-length bodies pay a flat rate levy of £1,000.
+Large higher education institutions pay a flat rate levy of £1,000.